 All of Sonos’ speakers have a 'Loudness' feature that’s enabled by default.
 In some cases it’s sensible to turn it off, but not in the case of the Sonos Beam.
 It acts like an old-fashioned bass-boost function and, while that tends to be something we avoid, on the Beam it's more sophisticated and results in a weightier, fuller, more engaging sound.

-26. Talk to Sonos
+21. Talk to Sonos

 The Move, One and Beam support Amazon Alexa and Google Assistant voice control, bringing the ability to voice your music requests (provided you're using a compatible music service, such as Amazon Music and Spotify).
 You can then command this music all around your system, bringing a sort of voice control to legacy Sonos products.
 The addition of Alexa on the Beam means you can also use it to turn your TV on and off, thanks to the HDMI connectivity.

 22. Just add Fire

 If you want to take the voice control further on the Sonos Beam, you can add a Fire TV or Fire TV Stick.
 Once connected, you can issue commands such as, “Watch Stranger Things” and the show will start playing.
 Again, this is only with compatible streaming services, such as Netflix.

 24. Boost your network

 Suffering with skips or delays?
 It might be your network.
 The Sonos Boost (opens in new tab) is designed especially to combat this and should provide a more vigorous network connection for smooth streaming.

 You can play vinyl through Sonos, too.
 Sort of.
-Connect any turntable with a built-in phono stage to the Play:5's line input, or the inputs on a Sonos Connect, Connect:Amp, Port or Amp.
+Connect any turntable with a built-in phono stage to the Five's line input, or the inputs on a Sonos Connect, Connect:Amp, Port or Amp.
 Then head to the settings to adjust your source.
 Just don't expect to skip tracks on the app...